ton-community/ton-docs/docs/v3/documentation/archive/mining.md

 # TON mining guide

 :::warning deprecated
-This information may be out of date and no longer useful.
-Feel free to omit it.
+This information may be outdated and no longer relevant.
+You can skip it.
 :::